A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Bounding the Number of Leaves in Each Tree

 We prove by induction on~$d$ that a tree~$S$ with~$d$ vertices of degree at most~$2$ has at most~$2d-3$ edges.
 If~$d=2$ then~$S$ has exactly one edge and we are done.
 If~$d\geq 3$, let~$S'$ be the result of deleting a leaf and suppressing its neighbour if it becomes degree-$2$.
-This reduces the total number of leaves and degree-$2$ vertices by~$1$.
+This reduces the \leonewer{number of vertices of degree at most~$2$} by~$1$.
 By induction, $S'$ has at most $2(d-1)-3=2d-5$ edges and therefore~$S$ has at most~$2d-3$ edges.
 Hence, $T_B$ has at most~$2d-3$ edges.

 We now show that the number of leaves of~$T_B^{\mbox{full}}$ is at most~$rm$ with~$m$ the number of edges of~$T_B$.
 Consider any maximal chain~$C$ of~$T_B^{\mbox{full}}$.
 Then the leaves of~$C$ are deleted from~$T_B^{\mbox{full}}$ in the construction of~$T_B$ and their neighbours are suppressed if they get degree-$2$.
 Observe that it is not possible that a neighbour of a leaf had degree-$3$ in~$T_B^{\mbox{full}}$ and becomes degree-$1$ in~\steven{$T_B$} because then the subtree reduction would have been applicable in~$\T$.
 Hence, we can distinguish the following three cases.
+In each case we will map or ``charge'' each leaf to an edge of~$T_B$.
+We will do this in such a way that leaves from different maximal chains of~$T_B^{\mbox{full}}$ are charged to different edges of~$T_B$, which will make it possible to bound the total number of leaves.

 The \textbf{first case} is that all neighbours of leaves in~$C$ are suppressed.
 Let~$e$ be the edge of~$T_B$ created by suppressing these neighbours.
 Charge all leaves of~$C$ to edge~$e$.